 Building expertise in one niche takes time.
 Sometimes, consultants spend their entire careers mastering their craft.

 Open up to the idea that although you’re superior at what you do, you still have to hone your craft continuously.

-You have two choices – maintain a LinkedIn account and keep it up-to-date, or build a portfolio website that would serve as your modern “calling card.”
+You have two choices here: maintain a LinkedIn account and keep it up to date, or build a portfolio website that would serve as your modern-day résumé and calling card.

-Whenever people Google your name, the main search result should land them either on your LinkedIn profile or your website.
+Whenever people Google your name, the main search results should include your LinkedIn profile or your website.

-Aside from your resume (please leave out your home address and other high-security info out), your website or LinkedIn profile should have a list of services, credentials, and awards.
+Aside from your basic information and contact details (don’t include sensitive information, though), your website or LinkedIn profile should have a list of services offered, credentials, and awards.

 When you begin your consultancy business, you’re lucky to get more than two clients at a time.

 Many consultants begin with no clients at all.

 But you shouldn’t just wait for people to go your way.
 You must actively find projects, at least at the beginning of your career.